 - Synthetics increase risks and effects of other conditions such as cancer, strokes, reproductive problems, osteoporosis, and anxiety among others.

 We Know What Hormone Replacement Therapy Works Best

 At Beverly Hills Rejuvenation Center, we specialize in hormone optimization using bio-identical HRT because each treatment can be individualized, and the risk of side effects drastically reduced.
 A patient’s comprehensive treatment program will depend on diagnostic test results, blood analysis, endocrinal makeup, menopause/andropause symptoms, and lifestyle factors.

-Contact us for a FREE consultation to see how BHRT and hormone optimization can change your life, today!
+Contact us for a consultation to see how BHRT and hormone optimization can change your life, today!